 Our C implementation of the algorithms discussed in Section 5 and Section 6 is available on GitHub.
+The code can be compiled as a static or dynamic library, but we also provide the option to use CPFloat as a header-only library.

-The code is provided as a header-only library to allow the user to take advantage of the inlining feature of the C language for maximum efficiency.
-This also enhances the portability of the code, as packaging of the binaries and installation of the library are not required.
-The main drawback of this approach is a longer compilation time, which we alleviate by dividing the library into two separate units, one for each supported storage format.
+A header-only library allows the user to take advantage of the inlining feature of the C language, for maximum efficiency, and it also enhances the portability of the code, as packaging of the binaries and installation of the library are not required.
+To alleviate the main drawback of this approach, that is, a longer compilation time, we divided the library into two separate units, one for each supported storage format.